RevaMp3D: Architecting the Processor Core and Cache Hierarchy for Systems with Monolithically-Integrated Logic and Memory: Architecting the Processor Components

 \subsection{Cache Hierarchy}

-The design space of the cache hierarchy in M3D is affected by two conflicting factors; \romnum{i}~the M3D technology enables improving the capacity and latency of caches through device/circuit improvements~\cite{srinivasa2018monolithic,srinivasa1,srinivasa2,kong2017architecting}; and \romnum{ii}~the M3D main memory significantly alleviates the main memory bottleneck.
-We evaluate the impact of the depth, size, and latency of the cache hierarchy given these trade-offs.
+The design space of the cache hierarchy in M3D-based systems is affected by two conflicting factors. \taco{On one hand, M3D integration enables \omf{reducing the latency of} caches through efficient 3D layouts (e.g.,~\cite{srinivasa2018monolithic,srinivasa1,srinivasa2,kong2017architecting}) that reduce wire lengths.
+On the other hand, as discussed in \sect{\ref{sec:background}}, M3D integration enables improving main memory performance (bandwidth and latency), which reduces the impact of caches on the application performance.
+We evaluate the impact of these conflicting factors on the performance of a wide range of workloads running on the M3D-based system.}

-\subsubsection{Depth of the Cache Hierarchy}
+\subsubsection{Depth of the Cache Hierarchy.}